Chinkhuselts/CAPEv2-Analysis/README.md

-# WarCry Malware Analysis using CAPEv2
+# WannaCry Malware Analysis using CAPEv2

 This project presents a dynamic malware analysis of the WarCry ransomware using the CAPEv2 sandbox.
 The malware was executed in a controlled Windows 10 virtual environment to safely observe its behavior and identify key indicators of compromise (IOCs).